 Ultimately, risk management is a process problem.
 While people, systems and external forces create the conditions that constitute risks, it’s accurate processes that will manage them, and bear the impact they have on your business.

 Process management is where you define what gets done, what should get done, and how it gets done, in each area of your organization.
 Through good process management, a business can discover the procedures and practices that shape ongoing operations, and by understanding them, you can then improve them.
 By capturing that process information, teams can also share best practices, ensuring standardization and compliance with effective processes.

-Providing employees process documentation that is easy to access and understand, organizations can reduce the likelihood of them inventing their own practices.
+Providing employees with process documentation that is easy to access and understand, organizations can reduce the likelihood of them inventing their own practices.
 Integrating supporting documentation makes it even easier to follow good processes, clarifying steps, providing forms and guides, and explaining procedures further where technical details are required.
 With clear processes to follow, the risks of ad-hoc non-compliance and process breakdowns through unclear instructions, inadequate checks, or incomplete execution are dramatically reduced.

 It’s not just everyday processes that can help with risk management.
 While it’s important to clarify typical business practices, having disaster procedures documented and available can be crucial in the event of an emergency.
 By considering the requirements of extreme circumstances and preparing for them, the organization can both respond more efficiently and recover more effectively.